CustomWalletMaker/cwm/README.md

 # CWM: Secure Solana Address Generator

-## 🔒 Why This Is Safe
+## 🔒 Security

-This project is designed with **security and transparency** in mind to ensure that users can generate Solana wallet addresses safely.
+CWM is designed with **security and transparency** in mind to ensure that users can generate Solana wallet addresses safely.
 Here’s how we ensure security:

-- **No Private Key Storage**: The application **never** stores or transmits private keys.
-They are generated client-side and remain with the user.
+- **Decentralized Application: CustomWalletMaker never generates, stores or transmits private keys.
+Wallets, and their associated keys are generated client-sided utilizing the open source framework and remain solely with the user and their machine.
 - **Open-Source Code**: Anyone can inspect the source code to verify that there are no hidden vulnerabilities or backdoors.
+We furthermore minimize dependencies by only using trusted, well-maintained libraries to reduce the risk of third-party exploits.
 - **No External API Calls**: The generator runs entirely within your browser, meaning private keys are never sent over the internet.
 - **Minimal Dependencies**: We use only trusted, well-maintained libraries to reduce the risk of third-party exploits.